Steven Geray: Career

 Geray made his first stage appearance at the Hungarian National Theater under his real name and after nearly four years he made his London stage debut (as Steven Geray) in 1934, appearing in Happy Week-End!
 He began appearing in English-speaking films in 1935 and moved to Hollywood in 1941.
 He appeared alongside his wife, Magda Kun, whom he married in 1934, in the 1935 film Dance Band.

 Political pressure led to Geray's exit from Europe.
 His act in the Folies Bergère included impersonations of Adolf Hitler and Benito Mussolini, which incurred the wrath of the governments of Germany and Italy.
 Geray failed to heed their warnings to stop the impersonations.
 After being beaten up, however, he moved to Hollywood.

 Geray was cast as the lead in a low-budget film noir So Dark the Night (1946).
 Even with its limited budget, it received positive critical reviews and enabled its director Joseph H. Lewis to later direct A-pictures.

 During his prime in cinema Geray appeared in many top-rated movies, including Alfred Hitchcock's Spellbound (1945) and To Catch a Thief (1955), Joseph L. Mankiewicz's All About Eve (1950), and Howard Hawks' Gentlemen Prefer Blondes (1953).
-He found a niche in crime and adventure films such as Background to Danger (1943), Appointment in Berlin (1943), and A Bullet for Joey (1955), but it was in film noir where be became a fixture.
-Among his castings in the genre were The Mask of Dimitrios (1944), Cornered (1945), Deadline at Dawn (1946), Gilda (1946), The Unfaithful (1947), The Dark Past (1948), In a Lonely Place (1950), The Second Woman (1950), A Lady Without Passport (1950), Woman on the Run (1950), The House on Telegraph Hill (1951), Affair in Trinidad (1952), and New York Confidential (1955).
+He found a niche in crime and adventure films such as Background to Danger (1943), Appointment in Berlin (1943), and A Bullet for Joey (1955), but it was in film noir that he became a fixture.
+Among his films in the genre were The Mask of Dimitrios (1944), Cornered (1945), Deadline at Dawn (1946), Gilda (1946), The Unfaithful (1947), The Dark Past (1948), In a Lonely Place (1950), The Second Woman (1950), A Lady Without Passport (1950), Woman on the Run (1950), The House on Telegraph Hill (1951), Affair in Trinidad (1952), and New York Confidential (1955).

 Geray continued to work on television and in films into the 1960s.
-Among them a guest appearance on Perry Mason in 1962 as extortionist and murder victim Franz Moray in "The Case of the Stand-in Sister", three episodes of The George Burns and Gracie Allen Show as French dress designer Gaston Broussard in 1956, including the over the top "A Paris Creation" and various doctor roles on The Danny Thomas Show.
+He appeared on Perry Mason in 1962, as extortionist and murder victim Franz Moray in "The Case of the Stand-in Sister"; on The George Burns and Gracie Allen Show, in three 1956 episodes (including the over-the-top "A Paris Creation") as French dress designer Gaston Broussard; and on The Danny Thomas Show, in various doctor roles.